ananaft/Poodle/README.md

 Poodle's key features are as follows:

-* create, edit, and overview questions and exams within a fast GUI
+* Create, edit, and overview questions and exams within a fast GUI
-* create XML files for export of questions into Moodle
+* Create XML files for export of questions into Moodle
-* evaluate exams using Moodle results
+* Evaluate exams using Moodle results
-* import questions in bulk with JSON files
+* Import questions in bulk with JSON files

 Poodle was created and is maintained by Lukas Hötttges.
 It was enriched by ideas and suggestions from Marian Krawietz at University of Potsdam.